TheodoreGisis/My_Automatic_Watering_System/README.md

 6.Take a jumper wire and connect to the plus pin of the adapter and connect with NO (Normally open 120–240V terminal) pin on Relay.

-7. Connect the ground and the Vcc pins of the Ultrasonic sensor in breadboard.
+7.Connect the ground and the Vcc pins of the Ultrasonic sensor in breadboard.

 8.Connect the trig pin of the Ultrasonic sensor on pin 9 of Arduino and echo pin on 13.